-The role that Rotary clubs play in supporting the NYSF can not be under-stated
+The role that Rotary clubs play in supporting the NYSF can not be over-stated

 Members of local Canberra region Rotary clubs were integral to the establishment of the NYSF in 1983 (then known as the National Science Summer School).